shasin999-gcek/copopso/README.md

 click on "start" apache.
 goto http://localhost if u c a XAMP intro page your installation is a success.

+## adminer same as linux. copy adminer to c://xampp/htdocs

 ### Support or Contact